hbc/knowledgebase/r/rshiny_server.md

 - `output$output_variable <- render[Format]({})` This is what you are assigning the output to.
 The `render[Format]({})` function can have several forms:
     - `renderText({})` Prints text and is usually paired with `textOutput()` on the UI side
     - `renderPrint({})` Prints text that way it comes from the R console and is usually paired with `verbatimTextOutput()` on the UI side
-    - `renderTable({})` Prints a table and is usually paired with `tableOutput()` on the UI side
+    - `renderDataTable({})` Prints a table and is usually paired with `dataTableOutput()` on the UI side or when using the `DT` package, `renderDT()` and is usually paired with `DTOutput()` on the UI side
     - `renderPlot({})` Prints a plot and is usually paired with `plotOutput()` on the UI side
-    - The `{}` within the `render` family of functions is only needed more than one command with within the render function.
+    - The `{}` within the `render` family of functions is only needed when there is more than one command within the `render` function.
 However, it is fine to include it when there is only a single command as well.
-As a result, we will use it in every function so that it is consistent between functions.
+As a result, we will use it in every function so that it is consistent between our differerent apps.
     - `input$input_variable ...` This is just saying that we are going to do something with the `input_variable`

 Lastly, the UI and the server side are tied together and the app is launched with: